How to Make Extra Money With Pinterest

 In my last post, I covered why you should be using Pinterest for online marketing.
 Now, let’s talk about how to get started using Pinterest to make money from home.

 Maybe you have a product, blog, or website you want to drive traffic to.
-291 MILLION people use Pinterest each month!
+Pinterest has 442 million active users!
 It just makes sense to use it as a platform to get yourself seen.